Saikyo_Yaki_Spanish_Mackerel

 Method

-3. Remove the marinade as miso mixture is easy to burn.
-Grill the fish until cooked and golden brown.
+3. Remove the Marinade as the miso mixture is easy to burn.
+Grill the fish until cooked through and nicely browned.
 Cooking time varies depending on the size of the fish and cooking methods.
-I use Toaster Oven in ‘Toast’ mode because it is easiest.
-You can use Griller, Fish Griller or Frying Pan.
+I used Toaster Oven.
+You can use Griller, Fish Griller OR Frying Pan.